What’s a facility manager to do?

 Dom Cook, Senior Electrician for Active Air Rentals outlines the top 8 tips every event manager needs to know about powering their events.

 Firstly, what do you need to power?
-This dictates the entire power set up.
+This dictates the entire event power set up.
 Remember to let your supplier know what types of plugs your equipment has – single phase (like the ones at home) or three-phase (they look like giant plugs with 5 pins)

 Secondly, what power is already onsite?
 Does the event location have mains power?
 If so, does it have single phase or three-phase power?
 This helps your supplier specify the correct power distribution equipment.